namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 8/8/23
+- Will continue on 1688 with adding clear data, preview, and publish support for FHAs

 ### 8/7/23
+- Continued working on 1591 as we found more issues
-- Then get 1688 done for the user role validation on FHA assessment
+- Also worked on 1688 for the new endpoint for getting role to complete FHA assessment
-- If I finish both, I'll go back to the graph and implementing that to the tables (have bulk of that done already)

 ### 8/4/23
 - Got 1593 wrapped up